Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 **`Header & Footer`**
 All pages are designed with the same header and footer so that users can get familiar with the website quickly.
 There is a navigation bar on the header which includes logo and menu.
 School's details and social icons are on the footer.
-~~Green~~ Off white* is used for header and green is for footer, white for body and orange for buttons.
+~~Green~~ Off white* is used for header and green is used for footer, white for body and orange for buttons.

 **Note:**
-**When I started coding, I felt Dark Green (#065446), that I was going to use initially, on the header was too strong, therefore I used #fafafa as background colour of header with font colour of Dark Green (#065446).
+**When I started coding, I felt Dark Green (#065446), that I was going to use initially on the header, was too strong, therefore I used off white (#fafafa) as background colour of header with font colour of Dark Green (#065446).
 I also decided to add contact section on top of the page so Dark Green is used for this.*

 ### Skeleton Plane
 Mobile first design and there are wireframes of Home, Courses, Accommodation and Register for mobile, tablet and desktop sizes.